Although the concept of retirement remains largely unchanged, how you live out those years has shifted dramatically over

 Following are seven key ways in which your post-work life is likely to differ sharply from that of your parents.

-You’re more likely to delay your retirement date
+You’re more likely to plan a later retirement date

 A growing number of Americans appear to have reached the same conclusion: Dreams of sipping colorful drinks on a deserted beach are just going to have to wait awhile.

 In a quarter-century, the percentage of workers expecting to retire after the age of 65 more than tripled, from 11 percent in 1991 to 37 percent in 2016, according to the Employee Benefit Research Institute.

 You’re more likely to live downtown than in the suburbs

 The stereotype suggests that retirees want a quiet home in the country, undisturbed by the noise of modern life.

 The reality is quite different.
 In fact, retirees are flocking to urban centers to live out their golden years.
 AARP cites a report from TenantCloud, a property management software service, revealing that about one-third of all urban applications are for renters who are older than 60.

 You’re more likely to head outdoors for fun

 Americans of all ages increasingly look to the great outdoors and nature when planning activities.
-Activities such as camping biking and birdwatching are growing in popularity among all age groups, according to the Physical Activity Council’s 2018 Participation Report.
+Camping, biking and birdwatching all are growing in popularity across age groups, according to the Physical Activity Council’s 2019 Participation Report.

 Older adults are particularly drawn to anything that gets them out among wildlife, including fishing and wildlife walks.